 - Technical Data which includes your IP address, your login data and browser type and version.

 - Usage Data which includes information about how you use the Websites.

 - Marketing and Communications Data which includes your preferences in receiving marketing from us and our third parties.

-We do not collect sensitive information (also knows as special categories of information) about anyone using our Website or App, except when you specifically and knowingly provide it and have consented to this.
+We do not collect sensitive information (also known as “special categories” of information) about anyone using our Website or App, except when you specifically and knowingly provide it to us and have consented to doing so.

 3. How is your personal information collected?

-When you use the Website or App to request marketing be sent to you, participate in social media functions, contact us by email or by post, take part in an online survey, enter into competitions or report a problem with a Website, we may collect, store and use the personal data that you disclose to us.
+When you use the Website or App to request marketing be sent to you, participate in social media functions, contact us by email or by post, take part in an online survey, enter into competitions or report a problem with the Website or App, we may collect, store and use the personal data that you disclose to us.